Anna Castelli Ferrieri

-Anna Castelli Ferrieri (August 6, 1918 - June 22, 2006) was an Italian architect and industrial designer.
+Anna Castelli Ferrieri (6 August 1918 – 22 June 2006) was an Italian architect and industrial designer.
 She is most known for her influence in the use of plastics as a mainstream design material and her cofounding of Kartell, an Italian contemporary furniture company.

 Early life and education

-Ferrieri was born on August 6, 1918 in Milan, Italy.
+Ferrieri was born on 6 August 1918 in Milan, Italy.
 She was one of the first women to study at Milan Polytechnic University, from which she graduated in 1943 with a degree in architecture.
 During her studies, Ferrieri was influenced by Italian Rationalist architect Franco Albini, whose work and theory focused on reduction, function, and rigorous beauty.
 She was also influenced by the simplicity and functionality championed by the Bauhaus school of art, architecture, and design in Germany.

 Career

-After her studies, from 1946 to1947, she worked as an editor at the architecture magazine Costruzioni.
+After her studies, from 1946 to 1947, she worked as an editor at the architecture magazine Costruzioni.
 In 1949, Ferrieri joined her husband, Giulio Castelli, in founding the furniture company Kartell, which would become a leading company in the manufacture of high-quality plastic furniture, lighting, and homewares.
 Plastic at this time was considered to be an industrial material and was not typically seen inside the home.

 According to historian Catharine Rossi, Ferrieri experienced problems in partnership due to her trouble in balancing her role as a wife and as an architect designer.
 She only agreed to work at Kartell, per her husband’s request, after two of his business partners left.
 As the internal and leading designer at Kartell, Anna Ferreri lead the way for innovative designs that led the company.
 In the 1960s and 1970s, furniture contributed more growth to the Kartell company over any other divisions of the company.
 This innovative furniture became the image of the company and the products that represented this image were the colored fitted furniture, the flower boxes, and the stools designed by Anna Castelli Ferrieri.
 Anna Ferrieri designed the first chair from a single mould in 1968.
 Anna Castelli Ferrieri laid the Kartell foundations on geometric shapes, bold color, and highly polished finishes.